 Steph has a Master’s Degree in Sports and Exercise Medicine and has fifteen years' experience as a physiotherapist.
-She has a wealth of experience treating musculoskeletal and sports injuries, having worked at the Royal Military Academy Sandhurst, the Defence Military Rehabilitation Centre, premiership rugby, private practices and the UK National Health Service.
+She has a wealth of experience treating musculoskeletal and sports injuries, having worked at the Royal Military Academy Sandhurst, the Defence Military Rehabilitation Centre, as well as in premiership rugby, private practices and the UK National Health Service.
 She has also worked for county and community club rugby teams, at the London 2012 Olympics and at tennis and basketball sports events.

 Working in the military as well as premiership rugby honed Steph’s diagnostic skills as these environments, in addition to regular sports injuries, often produced quite complex cases.
 It further taught her how to work in the most efficient way to get injuries better as quickly as possible and ready for arduous physical activity through creating robust rehab programmes so that army cadets and players could get back to training without delay.
+“Having worked under time pressure to get injuries better as quickly as possible for cadets to continue their training as opposed to being taken off the course and for professional rugby players to get back on the field now stands me in good stead when injured runners and other sportspeople ask me for help in reaching their normal levels of performance within a short turnaround time.”

 The NHS has taught her to recognise when other conditions may be masquerading as regular musculoskeletal injuries and when blood tests or further investigations may be useful.
 Here she also gained experience in treating a variety of orthopaedic conditions/procedures including joint replacements, back pain, neck pain, and osteoarthritis.